mirenmirari/SERMetric/README.md

 # SERMetric

-SERMetric:

-SERMetric is an open-source library for evaluating how easy-to-read a text is.
+SERMetric is an [open-source library](https://pypi.org/project/sermetric/) for evaluating how easy-to-read a text is.
 It supports a wide variety of indexes and allows the user to easily combine them.

-FEATURES:

-Several indexes are provided:
+To evaluate readability, different types of indexes can be considered.
+Orthographic indexes measure writing aspects such as the number of puntuacion marks.
+Syllabic indexes focus on the syllabic structure of words.
+Lexical indexes analyse vocabulary-related properties, including lexical richness and the frequency of common or rare words.
+Syntactic indexes capture the complexity of grammatical structures.
+The Fernández-Huerta formula estimate the overall difficulty of a text.
+Finally, cosine similarity measures textual similarity between two texts.

 pointsIndex: it is the number of points in the text divided by the number of words.